 Positional obstructive sleep apnea can interfere with getting enough rest.
 But the complications can go far beyond just being tired.
 (2) Left untreated, positional obstructive sleep apnea can have serious health consequences.

 During an apneic event, breathing pauses for several seconds.
 Oxygen levels drop, which leads to a response by the sympathetic nervous system.
 A person’s blood pressure and heart rate increase.
-The nervous system kicks in and breathing resumes.
+The nervous system kicks in and breathing resumes, often with snoring.
 But the repeated low oxygen levels, elevated blood pressure, and heart rate can wreak havoc on the body, straining the circulatory system and the heart.

 People with untreated sleep apnea including POSA have an increased risk of the following: